VictorA07/K8s-Project/README.md

 ![alt text](<Screenshot 2024-03-02 at 21.39.32.png>)
 ![alt text](<Screenshot 2024-03-02 at 21.39.42.png>)

-In your pipeline, you can asssign the job to the slave to run the job
+In your pipeline, you can assign the job to the slave to run the job
 ```
 any {
     label "jenkins-slave"